-Refer to your FCM for the list of approved allowable costs.
-Listed here are the budget categories that may appear on your FCM.
-As long as funds are spent during the award period on the equipment and technology, supplies, travel, contracts/consultants, salary and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the FCM, this award condition will be satisfied.
+Refer to your Financial Information in the award package for the list of approved allowable costs.
+Listed here are the budget categories.
+As long as funds are spent during the award period on the equipment and technology, supplies, travel, contracts/consultants, salary and benefits, and other costs that were documented in your application's budget summary and were approved, this award condition will be satisfied.